 This is a friendly place for Dhamma discussion

-The main theme of this site is Early Buddhism.
-We are interested to discuss early Buddhist texts, their meaning and historical context, how these teachings evolve and relate to later traditions, and how they may be applied in the present day.
-If you’re interested in a more general Buddhist discussion, there are plenty of other great forums out there.
+We are interested in discussing early Buddhist texts, their meaning and historical context, how these teachings evolve and relate to later traditions, and how they may be applied in the present day.
+If you’re interested in more general Buddhist discussion, there are plenty of other great forums out there.